 Sinclair ZX81 Kit

-The success of the ZX80 lead Sinclair to create the ZX81 in 1981 with a larger memory and improved mathematical functions.
+The ZX81 was launched on 5th March 1981 by Clive Sinclair as the successor to the ZX80, with a larger memory and improved mathematical functions.
+It was available ready-built (£69.95) or in kit form (£49.95).
 It was extremely popular due to its low cost and relative power, and hence well supported with software and peripherals by both Sinclair and other companies.
-The ZX81 was also extensivly used in schools and colleges for educational purposes, many people working in the computer industry today had their first computer experiences with the ZX81.
+The ZX81 was also extensively used in schools and colleges for educational purposes, many people working in the computer industry today had their first computer experiences with the ZX81.
+It was also the first mass-market home computer that was available to buy in high street shops like W.H.
+Smiths.

-The kit contained all the necessary parts, including keyboard, case, printed circuit board, resistors, capacitors, connectors, integrated circuits, power supply, cables etc. When completed the computer can be used on UHF Channel 33 of any Black & White or Color TV.
+The kit contained all the necessary parts, including keyboard, case, printed circuit board, resistors, capacitors, connectors, integrated circuits, power supply, cables etc. When completed the computer can be used on UHF Channel 33 of any Black & White, or Colour TV.
 It is possible to use the computer on UK (50 hertz) and US (60 hertz) televisions by setting a ‘jumper’ on the circuit board.

 Other Systems Related To Sinclair ZX81 Kit: